Virginia Beach Drunk Driving Accident Lawyer

 If your loved one was killed in a drunk driving accident, you may find yourself totally unable to process the devastating impact their loss is having and will have on the rest of your life.
-John Cooper and Jim Hurley can help you pursue a wrongful death case to recover for the damages provided by Virginia law, including loss of companionship, funeral expenses, loss of your loved one’s income and services to your family, loss of their advice, and other losses.
+Our attorneys can help you pursue a wrongful death case to recover for the damages provided by Virginia law, including loss of companionship, funeral expenses, loss of your loved one’s income and services to your family, loss of their advice, and other losses.

 The state of Virginia also allows drunk driving victims to recover punitive damages under special circumstances.
 If the drunk driver refused to take a BAC test, or if they had a BAC of .15% or above, punitive damages can be factored into your case to punish the driver for their willfully reckless actions.

-It is not always easy to obtain these additional damages, but our Virginia DUI accident injury lawyers have been working with drunk driving victims for decades.
+It is not always easy to obtain these additional damages, but our attorneys have been working with drunk driving victims for decades.
 Under Virginia code, the at-fault driver must have shown a “conscious disregard for the rights of others,” to be hit by punitive damages.

 Who Are The Victims of Drunk Drivers?